imfing/hextra/exampleSite/content/docs/advanced/customization.md

 #### Search

-- `search-wrapper` - The search wrapper container
+- `hextra-search-wrapper` - The search wrapper container
-- `search-input` - The search input element
+- `hextra-search-input` - The search input element
-- `search-results` - The search results list container
+- `hextra-search-results` - The search results list container

+Optional nested classes used within the search UI:
+- `hextra-search-title` - The result title element
+- `hextra-search-active` - The active result anchor
+- `hextra-search-no-result` - The empty state element
+- `hextra-search-prefix` - The breadcrumb/prefix label for grouped results
+- `hextra-search-excerpt` - The result snippet text
+- `hextra-search-match` - The highlighted query span

 #### Table of Contents